Why your brand should consider adapting to local markets

 The culture you grow up in shapes what feels natural and obvious.
 And in branding, that can lead to choices that make perfect sense in one market and miss the mark entirely in another.

 The 2018 World Cup brought a wave of branded celebrations across the world.
 A German brewery joined in by printing the flags of all 32 competing nations on its bottle caps.
 A feel-good campaign, riding the energy of the tournament.
 What the brand had not considered was the deep religious significance carried by Saudi Arabia's flag.
-Printing it on an alcohol product caused widespread outrage, a formal complaint, and a public apology.
+Printing it on an alcohol product caused outrage, a formal complaint, and a public apology.
 No one set out to cause offence.
 But no one had stopped to ask the right questions either.

 Cultural intelligence as a strategic skill